 Who Is Prince Harry?

 Prince Henry of Wales, also known as Prince Harry, is the second son of Charles, Prince of Wales, and Princess Diana.
 After enduring the death of his mother in 1997, he occasionally acted out and found himself in the tabloids for embarrassing events.
 Prince Harry embarked on a decade-long stint in the military in 2005, seeing active service time in Afghanistan, and is involved in numerous charitable causes.
 In May 2018, he married American actress Meghan Markle, with whom he had son Archie Harrison Mountbatten-Windsor, and a daughter, Lilibet Diana Mountbatten-Windsor.
-In January 2020, the couple announced they were stepping back from their public roles in the royal family.
+In January 2020, the couple announced they were stepping back from their senior roles in the royal family.